Retatrutide vs Tirzepatide

 Are Retatrutide and Tirzepatide FDA approved?

-Retatrutide is not FDA-approved (Phase 3).
+Retatrutide is not FDA-approved (Phase 3 (NDA expected late 2026)).
 Tirzepatide is FDA-approved.
 FDA approval indicates the treatment has met rigorous safety and efficacy standards.

 What are the side effects of Retatrutide vs Tirzepatide?